ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 5 - Complete Ghost platform.md

     spec:
       ipWhiteList:
         sourceRange:
-        - 10.0.0.0/24
+        - 10.0.0.0/8
     ~~~

     The IP white list declared in this Traefik middleware is just an example that you must adapt to fit your particular local network setup.
 Remember that this white list is only for restricting clients from your local network to access your Ghost server Admin API.
+Also be aware that you can list specific client IPs, not just ranges like the one specified (`10.0.0.0/8`) in the YAML declaration above.

+    > [!NOTE]
+    > **This white list only restricts traffic to external IPs (the ones coming from the LAN)**\
-This white list will not affect in any way the internal networking of this guide's K3s cluster.
+    > This white list will not affect in any way the internal networking of this guide's K3s cluster.

 3. Declare the Traefik `IngressRoute` object in `resources/ghost.homelab.cloud.ingressroute.traefik.yaml`:

     ~~~yaml
+    # HTTPS ingress for Ghost
     apiVersion: traefik.io/v1alpha1
     kind: IngressRoute